 It is your responsibility to keep copies of your work!
 I do not expect the WPUNJ computers to crash and destroy work that you have submitted, but if they do, I will ask you to resubmit all the assignments you've already submitted.

 Schedule

-All assignments are due at 11:59 PM on the date listed beside them
+All assignments are due by 11:59 PM on the date listed beside them-but you may submit early.